Find The Best Divorce & Family Lawyers Near You

 Who pays the legal fees in a divorce?

-Typically, each party pays for their own legal costs and the person applying for the divorce (the petitioner), pays the court fee, which is currently £592.
+Typically, each party pays for their own legal costs and the person applying for the divorce (unless it’s a joint application), pays the court fee, which is currently £593.
 Read more about divorce costs here.

 Of course, there is nothing to stop you agreeing with your spouse to split the court fees between you.
 But if that is not possible, you may be able to ask the court for help with the fee if you are on a low income or in receipt of certain state benefits or Universal credit.